Matthias-Wandel/imgcomp/docs/README.md

 <p>
 In the video mode hack, it looks for video files in /ramdisk/vid and uses ffmpeg to extract stills to /ramdisk/tmp then uses those files as input.
-But if you want video, use the motionpi software instead.
+But if you want video, look for the project "motionpi" by a different author.
 <p>
-There is the imgcomp/setup directory which contains scripts that I use to configure it to run on a raspberry pi, plus some scripts that are only useful to me.
-Also read file "imgcomp/setup/setting_up.txt"

 <hr>

 <h1>Browsing program</h1>

+<b>Browsing by hour</b><br>
 <img src="browse_main.jpg"><br>
-<b>Browsing by hour</b><p>

 The browsing program is what makes viewing the oputput from the aqusition program fun.
 You don't have to go through video clisp to see what happened.